'Froggy Robber' sentenced to 8 years in prison

 As a non-citizen, Sanchez-Lopez will likely be deported.

-Sanchez-Lopez earned the moniker the "Froggy Robber" because when he robbed banks, he jumped the teller counter before demanding cash.
+Sanchez-Lopez earned the moniker the "Froggy Robber" because when robbing banks, he jumped the teller counter before demanding cash.

 In July 2018, Sanchez-Lopez was charged in Washington County Circuit Court with robbery, unlawful use of a weapon, and theft.
 He was convicted on the first count in April 2019 and sentenced to five years and 10 months in state prison.